USEPA/WNTR/documentation/hydraulics.rst

 WNTR includes methods to add leaks to any location along a pipe by splitting the pipe into two sections and adding a node.

 :numref:`fig-leak` illustrates leak demand.
-In the example, the leak diameter is set to 0.5 cm, 1.0 cm, and 1.5 cm.
+In the example, the diameter of the leak is set to 0.5 cm, 1.0 cm, and 1.5 cm.

 .. _fig-leak:
 .. figure:: figures/leak_demand.png
    :scale: 100 %
    :alt: Leak demand

-   Example relationship between leak demand and pressure.
+   Example relationship between leak demand (d) and pressure (p).

 Pause and restart